phoenixjyb/videoFromAndroid/docs/ROS2_TOPICS_REFERENCE.md

 These topics provide phone video as ROS2 Image messages.

+> Start the ROS bridge with `START_ROS_BRIDGE=1 ./start_all_services.sh` or by running `orin/start_ros_bridge.sh` directly.
+The service control API now launches it automatically when ADB is available.

 ### `/recomo/rgb`
 - **Type:** `sensor_msgs/Image`
 - **Purpose:** Main RGB video stream from phone